Adult and Family Experiences

-Stay tuned for our 2019 schedule of speakers at the Bachechi Open Space in Albuquerque.
+Click to learn more about our schedule of speakers at the Bachechi Open Space in Albuquerque.
 Past topics have included bird walks, nature journaling and mindfulness, plant walks, beavers, hiking and map reading, and others!
 If there are topics that you would like to see covered, let us know!

 Frequently Asked Questions